fonoster/routr/README.md

 }
 ```

-Finally, we configure the Location service to load-balance the traffic based on the `least-sessions` algorithm, and use `x-room-id` for session affinity.
+Finally, we configure the Location service to load-balance the traffic based on the `least-sessions` algorithm.

 > We need Session Affinity to ensure all calls for a given `x-room-id` go to the same Asterisk server.